deeppavlov/DeepPavlov/docs/intro/quick_start.rst

 Insult Detection
 ================

-Predict whether a speech is considered insulting to the person it is addressed.
+Insult detection predicts whether a text (e.g, post or speech in some public discussion) is considered insulting to one of the persons it is related to.

 .. table::
     :widths: auto